veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 	requirements.txt

 ```
 We put a requirements.txt module at the top level of our module.
-This file that will tell people who install the package which Python packages are used in your programs and automatically install them when you run `pip install -r requirements.txt` on the package.
+This file that will tell people who install the package which Python packages are used in our programs and automatically install them when you run `pip install .` on the package.
+(We may have to run ``pip install -r requirements.txt` separately, but that's usually an edge case.)

 For example, we've used `os`, `sys`, and `re` in building this module so far.
 These aren't that out of the norm and most people should have them on their systems, but if they don't, Python will download them from PyPI.
 It will also sync versions to make sure that they have the exact version you used to develop your code.